tejaswigowda/book.programmingthecloud.com/src/fewtech/js/functions.md

 ```

 Sementically the function is just another variable, hence function names
-have the same naming restrictions that is applicable to variables.
+have the same naming restrictions as variables.

 Let is consider the following example in which a function converts
 temperature from Celcius to Farenheit.